lostintangent/gitdoc/README.md

 ## Auto-pushing

 In addition to automatically creating commits, GitDoc will automatically push your changes to the configured remote.
-By default, changes will be pushed as soon as you commit them,but this can be configured via the `GitDoc: Autopush` setting.
+By default, changes will be pushed as soon as you commit them, but this can be configured via the `GitDoc: Autopush` setting.
 This can be set to `afterDelay` in order to push on some sort of frequency (controlled via the `GitDoc: Auto Push Delay` setting).
 Additionally, if you don't want to auto-push changes, you can disable this behavior by setting the `GitDoc: Autopush` setting to `off`.

-> Note: When you enable this, GitDoc will actually perform a `git push --force`, since certain operations such as [`squashing`](#squashing-versions) can actually re-write history.
+By default, GitDoc will perform a "force push", since certain operations such as [`squashing`](#squashing-versions) can actually re-write history.
+However, if you'd like to change this behavior, you can set the `GitDoc: Push Mode` to either `Force Push with Lease` or `Push`.

 ## Auto-pulling